Marketing91

 If a company which is entering a new market, fails to understand the influence of culture on consumer behavior, then it will have serious ramifications in its success.
 The company might not understand the reason of its failure also.
 On the other hand, a company which invests in understanding the local culture can go a long way towards the success of their product.

 Liked this post?
-Check out these detailed articles on Topic of Consumer Behavior
+Check out the complete series on Consumer Behavior

 Related posts: